CHORD PROGRESSIONS

 You would start by learning a set of those, thoroughly, in one key, and then add the most-likely minor chord.
 You will then know the four chords which account for the largest fraction of all the popular music ever written and played.

 There’s a slight complication!
 Even the simplest three-note triad (chord) comes in three inversions, with a different note at the top of each.
-Better-sounding music moves between closest inversions, so your first task is to be able to switch between the three major chords – in three different inversions.
+Better-sounding music moves between closest inversions, so your next task is to be able to switch between the three major chords in all three inversions.

 In a word – methodically!
 The Musicarta Key Chords workbook splits the task up into bite-sized pieces.

-Material up to here is covered in more detail in Key Chords II
+Material up to here is covered in more detail in Key Chords Module Two

 This is an example of a Musicarta syncopation build-up.
 You play the simple chords first, then add syncopation in small doses.
 Any one of the stages would do as a riff.
 Each stage has its own audio and MIDI files you can loop, watch and slow down until you can play along.